Governance

 Safety Powers

-Governance can use public on-chain evidence to respond to collusion, repeated unrevealed commitments, or other behavior that damages the feedback signal.
-The main enforcement tools are parameter changes, frontend stake slashing, calibration changes, optional credential policies, and treasury or pool routing through normal proposals.
+Governance can use public on-chain evidence to respond to collusion, repeated unrevealed commitments, clearly false self-reported context, or other behavior that damages the feedback signal.
+The main enforcement tools are parameter changes, payout snapshot challenge windows and bonds, oracle challenge arbitration, frontend stake slashing, calibration changes, optional credential policies, and treasury or pool routing through normal proposals.

 Protocol Evolution

-RateLoop is expected to evolve over time.
-The protocol operates in a fast-changing environment, especially as AI systems become more capable and as new smart-contract, wallet, identity, and coordination vulnerabilities are discovered.
-Governance was integrated from the start so the community can adapt protocol parameters, contracts, treasury routing, and safety rules without treating the first deployment as the final design forever.
+RateLoop is expected to evolve over time, especially as AI systems become more capable and as new smart-contract, wallet, identity, and coordination vulnerabilities are discovered.
+Governance was integrated from the start so the community can adapt protocol parameters, treasury routing, and safety rules without relying on informal operator discretion.